 Most cars used are manufactured locally by Toyota, Honda and Ford and are for the most part comfortable and ideally suited to local roads.
 Smoking is not permitted in any vehicle, under any conditions.
 There is ample opportunity to smoke during photographic, luncheon and sightseeing stops.

-Border crossing into Vietnam is possible from China, Laos and Cambodia.
+The border crossing into Vietnam is possible from China, Laos and Cambodia.
 Regulations for crossing overland borders can change at short notice.
 Tourists can pass borders at the following checkpoints:

 From Laos: Vietnam side / Laos side

-Vietnam / Cambodia
+From Cambodia: Vietnam side / Cambodia side

-Vietnam is generally a safe country, however some simple common sense precautions with possessions lessen the chances of becoming a victim to petty theft.
+Vietnam is generally a safe country.
+However, some simple common sense precautions with possessions lessen the chances of becoming a victim to petty theft.
 Carry your handbag or rucksack to the front of you and be particularly aware that handbag snatches/thefts from motorbikes occur especially in the larger cities and crowds.

 It is advised to keep luggage locked while travelling, whether it is stored in the hold of a car or bus, during flights or train journeys.
 Virtually all hotels have safe deposit boxes.

-Compared to some of its neighbours, Vietnam has less monuments and cultural sights and therefore the joy of seeing the country is discovering its people, lifestyle and cuisine.
+Compared to some of its neighbours, Vietnam has fewer monuments and cultural sights and therefore the joy of seeing the country is discovering its people, lifestyle and cuisine.
 Exploring a small area on foot, cyclo or bicycle can be extremely rewarding and photogenic.

 If you decide to leave the hotel and go out on your own, there are various means of transport that you may like to take such as taxis or “cyclos”.
 If taking a taxi or “cyclo”, insist on the meter being switched on before you begin your journey.
-Due to an effort to stop pollution, most “cyclos” are pedalled as opposed to motor.
-It is suggested that you carry the name of your destination or hotel written in local language in the event your driver does not understand English.
+Due to an effort to stop pollution, most “cyclos” are pedalled as opposed to the motor.
+It is suggested that you carry the name of your destination or hotel written in the local language in the event your driver does not understand English.
 The staff at your hotel can assist you in this regard.